Arkyter/Nikos-Math-Corner/README.md

 those who see this shall be required to feed niko a stack of pancakes with extra butter and raspberry jam NON NEGOTIABLE or we chase you down and cover you in pancake mix

+chambord pancakes!!

+(i need to update the readme. niko is not happy lol)